 Which Are INTERPOL’s Member States?

-INTERPOL has 195 member countries, making this the largest police organization globally.
-These countries work with the General Secretariat to share critical data related to police investigations.
-In addition, each member country has an INTERPOL’s National Central Bureau (NCB) that links its national police to the global network.
+INTERPOL, the largest global police organization, comprises 195 member countries.
+These members collaborate with the General Secretariat to exchange vital police investigation data.
+Each country has an INTERPOL National Central Bureau (NCB) connecting its national police to this worldwide network.

-The NCB is responsible for making Red Notice requests and checking that the requests are properly prepared.
-It also ensures that the member countries follow INTERPOL’s rules when uploading the information into the agency’s system.
+The NCB handles Red Notice requests, ensuring they are correctly prepared and that member countries comply with INTERPOL’s rules when uploading information into the agency’s system.

 To know if your country is a member state, check INTERPOL’s official website, where all the countries are outlined.